RubixML/ML/docs/online.md

 # Online
 Certain estimators that implement the *Online* interface can be trained in batches.
-Estimators of this type are great for when you either have a continuous stream of data or a dataset that is too large to fit into memory.
+Learners of this type are great for when you either have a continuous stream of data or a dataset that is too large to fit into memory.
 Partial training allows the model to evolve as new data is acquired.

 ### Partially Train
 To partially train an online learner: